Early medication abortion

 Continuing pregnancy: minimal bleeding and continuing pregnancy symptoms can mean the pregnancy is still present.
 This occurs in about 1% of early medication abortions and requires a follow up surgical termination.

 Future fertility: early medication abortion does not reduce the chance of becoming pregnant again.
-Women can become fertile as early as two weeks after an abortion and need to consider contraception as soon as the current pregnancy is over.
+Fertility can return again as early as two weeks after an abortion and need to consider contraception as soon as the current pregnancy is over.

-A blood test taken seven days after an early medication abortion checks that the abortion is successful.
-An ultrasound may also be used to confirm the abortion is completed.
+A low sensitivity urine pregnancy test after an early medication abortion checks that the abortion is successful.
+A blood test or an ultrasound may also be used to confirm the abortion is completed.

-24 hours telephone support is available for women who have an early medication abortion procedure.
+24 hours telephone support is available for patients who have an early medication abortion procedure.
 For more information, see the unplanned pregnancy page.